Albertzue/learning_notes/aws/SAA/practice01.md

 b
 c !
 b !
-b ! here
+b !
 d !
-b
+b a
 b
 d
 ab
 ad !
-a !
+a ! c
 c
 c
 b
-d
+d c
 a
-c
+c b
 c
 c
 a
 b
 b !
 d
-a !
+a ! d
 b
 c
 a !
-ae !
+ae ! cd
-b !
+b ! c
-a
+a d
-a !
+a ! b
-abc !
+abc ! bcd
-bc !
+bc ! ac
-a
+a d
 a !
-a
+a b
 a
 b !
-d
+d  c
 c
-d !
+d ! b